ivandfx/DFXWinTweaks/README.md

 Keep in mind that DFX WinTweaks might have occasional bugs and problems, i'm actively working to fix everything.

 ## 🧀 Why DFX WinTweaks?
 I created DFX WinTweaks because I needed a way to disable Windows Update and Defender.
-I found AikonCWD W10 Script, a similar tool with more options, but it required an internet connection for most features.
+I found AikonCWD W10 Script, a similar tool with more features, but it required an internet connection for most of them.
 I wanted something similar but functional offline.
 That's why I started this project, and I want to give credit to AikonCWD and their script.

 If you want the AikonCWD Script, you can find it by scrolling down.